About

 As I was expecting my first child, I left my role as Program Director of a Psychiatric Day Program to begin my private practice in 2008.

 Starting a practice was both nerve-wracking and exciting at the same time.
-Not only did it provide the flexibility that I needed as a working mother, but it has also given me the ability to meet all sorts of exciting and unique people like you.
+Not only did it provide the flexibility that I needed as a working mother, but it also gave me the ability to meet all sorts of exciting and unique people like you.
 I genuinely feel that each client I work with has allowed me to learn and grow as well.

 My personal time…